Alex Avila's walk-off is the type of break the Cubs need to keep catching

 If the Cubs had lost this game, there would have been plenty to pick apart as they continue to sometimes frustrate despite leading the National League Central.
 For example, newly acquired reliever Justin Wilson has walked nine batters in eight appearances, including one with the bases loaded in the 10th inning on Sunday.

-The Cubs had missed a chance to win it earlier as they put two men on base in the bottom of the ninth but couldn’t advance them.
+The Cubs had missed a chance to win it earlier, as they put two men on base in the bottom of the ninth but couldn’t advance them.
 Even in something they’re good at -- they lead the league in sacrifice bunting percentage -- outfielder Jon Jay couldn’t execute.
 And then there are the inopportune strikeouts.

 Kyle Schwarber and Javier Baez each struck out in the 10th but reached on a dropped third strike.
 How often does that happen in the same inning?
 The Cubs turned a bad moment into a good ending as both dropped third strikes came across to score, including Baez as the winning run.
 It wasn’t pretty, it wasn’t perfect, but it was a win.

-“For those that ever want to criticize [Baez], that’s the ball in the dirt, the catcher blanked out on it, if Javy doesn’t run hard it’s a different result,” Maddon said.
+“For those that ever want to criticize [Baez], that’s the ball in the dirt, the catcher blanked out on it; if Javy doesn’t run hard, it’s a different result,” Maddon said.

-So the Cubs forced the issue as well, but sometimes it’s better to be lucky than good.
+So the Cubs forced the issue, as well, but sometimes it’s better to be lucky than good.
 And right now, the Cubs could use all the luck they can get.
 With three prominent players injured but a light schedule, a few breaks could set them up for a less stressful September.

 Sweeps, and some luck, will do that for you.

-“You don’t see that very often especially in that spot,” Schwarber said of the dropped third strikes.
+“You don’t see that very often, especially in that spot,” Schwarber said of the dropped third strikes.
 “That’s a prime example of a thing going our way.”

 Mobbed for a third time at his locker after the game (this time by reporters), Avila was stumped by a question.
 What does this kind of a win mean?